 PLEASE NOTE: We have been at our present location since December of 2011.
 Please see the Contact Us page for more info.

 Doctor Gordon has been practicing addiction medicine ever since he opened a family practice in Madison, Wisconsin in 1971.
 What started as an interest became a full-time practice in 1981.
 Despite his years of evaluating and treating patients, he still says a week doesn't go by without encountering something he never heard or saw before.
 His current practice is a mix of patient evaluation, individual psychotherapy and medication management.
 He has always been interested in treating patients with addictions who also have coexisting psychiatric disorders.
 Psychiatric diagnoses most commonly encountered in his practice are depression, anxiety disorders, bipolar disorder, attention deficit-hyperactivity disorder, and personality disorders.
 Addictions treated include alcohol, drugs, and gambling.
 Sexual addicts can be evaluated and if appropriate, medication management is undertaken, but the patient will be referred to a specialist for therapy.
 The same is true of patients with eating disorders.
-Alcohol remains the number one substance of abuse in his practice, but opioids (heroin, prescription narcotics) are a close second.
+Opioids are now the number one substance of abuse seen in the practice, have replaced alcohol which, for many years, was the most commonly seen addiction.
 Doctor Gordon only accepts patients aged 18 or older in his practice.
 His practice is entirely out-patient, but he can refer patients for in-patient detoxification or rehabilitation services as necessary.
 Approximately 20% of the patients in Doctor Gordon's practice have psychiatric disorders without an associated addiction diagnosis.

 Michael Cowl Gordon, MD, graduated from the University of Illinois, College of Medicine in 1967.
 After three years of research, and one year of additional training in Pathology, he opened a practice of Family Medicine in 1971 in Madison, Wisconsin.
 His interest in Addiction Medicine was kindled shortly thereafter, and he became Medical Director of both in-patient and out-patient treatment services in 1974 at the Anderson Rehabilitation Hospital in Janesville, Wisconsin, with clinics also in Madison, Edgerton, and Beloit, Wisconsin.